VolksEEG/eeg-device-firmware/lib/ads1299_driver/README.md

 * Setting / Getting GPIO levels.

 And a low level driver which is called by the high level driver to set the appropriate register values in the ADS1299.

+**Note** The low level driver does not and will not expose the complete functionality of the ADS1299 Registers, and will not be the most optimised solution e.g. writing multiple sequential registers at the same time is not intended to be implemented.